Benning Violins is a family-owned and -operated violin shop that recently celebrated our 65th year in business.

 Paul's influence and passion for the craft of violinmaking is deeply felt today.

-"I’ve never understood those who shy away from playing new master instruments crafted by modern makers.
-Stradivari crafted new master instruments."
+"I’ve never understood those who shy away from playing new instruments.
+Stradivari made new instruments."

 Hans Benning was born in Aachen, Germany.
 He entered the Violinmaking School in Mittenwald, Germany, in 1962, the same year as his soon-to-be wife, Nancy Benning.
 Arriving in the United States in 1964, he worked in the Studio City Music Shop with his new father-in-law, Paul Toenniges.
 There Hans Benning learned the fine art of repair and restoration under Paul Toenniges, Raymond Del Prato, and Frank Kovanda.
 Hans also studied for a time with Carl Becker, Sr.